 - white children, compared with non-white children

 Although leukemias like ALL are diagnosed in children, they usually aren’t fatal.
-Most deaths from ALL — 4 out of 5 — are in adults.
+Most deaths from ALL —

 Generally, children have youth and their overall health working in their favor in terms of how well they respond to treatment and their overall diagnosis.
 In many cases, children’s bodies can handle aggressive treatments better than older adults who are diagnosed with the same leukemias.